- Karen Lau

 We’ve got you covered, whether you’re moving into a new place or just feeling smothered by your current layout.
 Scroll to the bottom for specific layout ideas, or read on for general tips on maximizing any small space.

-If you’re furnishing a space completely from scratch, then give us a call for your complimentary consultation.
+If you’re furnishing a space completely from scratch, then complete our intake form.
 Our team of designers can combine your floor plan with your style preferences.
 We order, ship, and set it all up for you, all in a single day.
 Seriously, it’s as amazing and easy as it sounds.

 1. Work vertically